Stewardship of medically-important antimicrobial drug use in food animals

 Preceding the summit on the morning of Jan.
-20 was Farm Foundation Forum on the topic: Antibiotic Use in Humans and Animals.
+20 was a Farm Foundation Forum on the topic: Antibiotic Use in Humans and Animals.

 Understanding the new FDA Guidances and revised Veterinary Feed Directive rule: Stewardship of medically-important antimicrobial drugs in food-producing animals was the focus of 12 workshops organized across the United States by Farm Foundation, NFP.
 The workshops were an opportunity for livestock producers, feed suppliers and veterinarians to gain a comprehensive understanding of two GFIs issued by FDA regarding the use of medically-important antimicrobial drugs in food-producing animals, as well as the FDA’s revised Veterinary Feed Directive (VFD) rule.

 Many producers and businesses across the entire food and agricultural value chain have already taken action to reduce the use of medically-important antimicrobial drugs in food animal production.
-FDA’s GFI 209 and GFI 213 call on animal drug sponsors of approved medically-important antimicrobial drugs administered through medicated feed or water to remove production uses (i.e., to promote growth or improve feed efficiency) from their product labels, and bring the remaining therapeutic uses of these products--to treat, control, or prevent disease--under the oversight of a veterinarian by the end of December 2016.
+FDA’s GFI 209 and GFI 213 call on animal drug sponsors of approved medically-important antimicrobial drugs administered through medicated feed or water to remove production uses (i.e., to promote growth or improve feed efficiency) from their product labels, and bring the remaining therapeutic uses of these products–to treat, control, or prevent disease–under the oversight of a veterinarian by the end of December 2016.
 Manufacturers of products containing these medically-important antimicrobial drugs have voluntarily agreed to submit changes to their product labels to comply with the GFIs.
 Additionally, FDA revised the VFD to facilitate the increased veterinary oversight of medicated feeds called for by GFI #209 and #213.

 The one-day workshops included presentations by producer leaders, the local veterinary community, and representatives from the regional feed industry.
 Representatives of FDA and FDA and USDA’s Animal and Plant Health Inspection Service (APHIS) are also participating to discuss the policies and answer questions.
 A major part of the agenda is designated for producers, veterinarians and feed suppliers to discuss the management challenges ahead.
 The staff of Adayana Agribusiness facilitated the workshops.

-The workshops took place:
+|The workshops took place:

 Aug.
 14, 2015 Raleigh, NC